nsinorov/SoftUniMainPath/CSharp - Advanced/C# OOP/Exam Preparation/HotelBookingApplication/README.md

 	PricePerNight – double
 		PricePerNight cannot be negative.
 If so, throw new ArgumentException with message : "Price cannot be negative!".
 		Set PricePerNight initial value to zero.

+## Constructor

+The constructor of the Room class should accept the following parameters:

+	int bedCapacity